 No mother should feel forced to choose between her career and how she feeds her baby.

-Although only 2% of women plan to leave the workforce to focus on family, nearly 43% of new moms actually leave the workforce within 3 months of childbirth.
+Although only 2% of women plan to leave the workforce to focus on family, nearly 43% of new moms actually leave their jobs within

 More and more women are looking for companies who provide benefits that support their choice to both parent and work.
 In fact, 82% of female employees said they would choose additional benefits over a pay raise.